-Rodarius Williams is a bigger and more physical cornerback prospect to team up with Asante Samuel Jr. He was largely avoided by quarterbacks at Oklahoma State last season, leading to speculation that he could potentially be a shutdown guy in the NFL.
+Rodarius Williams is a bigger and more physical cornerback prospect, which fits well with coordinator Steve Spagnuolo’s aggressive style.
+Williams was largely avoided by quarterbacks at Oklahoma State last season, leading to speculation that he could potentially be a shutdown guy in the NFL.
 A multi-year starter for the Cowboys, he could even make an impact as a rookie.

-As for the Frank Darby selection, it’s not a secret that Kansas City has been in the market for a wide receiver during NFL free agency but didn’t really come away with anyone.
+As for the Frank Darby selection, it’s not a secret that Kansas City was in the market for a wide receiver during NFL free agency but didn’t really come away with anyone.
 While he’s a little raw, the 6-foot-1 Darby can stretch the field.
 He averaged 19.9 yards per reception while hauling in eight touchdowns for the Sun Devils in 2019 before playing just two games this past season.

 Riley Cole could be an initial add on special teams and translates into being a potential starting linebacker in a Chiefs defense that tends to run a 4-2-5 base scheme.
 Meanwhile, Greg Eiland is a physical guard project who could end up starting next to recently-signed star guard Joe Thuney moving forward, because there’s no telling how many years Kyle Long will play for.